Manila American Cemetery: Notable burials and memorials

-Twenty-three Medal of Honor recipients are buried or memorialized at the Manila cemetery.
+Twenty-nine Medal of Honor recipients are buried or memorialized at the Manila cemetery.
 Also honored are the five Sullivan Brothers, who perished when the light cruiser USS Juneau was sunk in Nov.
 1942.
 A. Peter Dewey (1916–1945), an OSS officer killed in Saigon shortly after World War II ended, is listed on the Tablets of the Missing.
 The Camp O'Donnell Memorial is dedicated to the memory of the "Battling Bastards of Bataan".